vitorfrois/chessClock/README.md

 -Three big strong buttons

 ## Updates
-The project is currently stuck, since the Arduino Nano I was using for it is damaged and I couldn't find a new one.

-Also, I still need to print a 3D box to the clock or find one, making it playable.
+I brought a new Arduino and made a wood mdf wood box to put the clock.
+I still have to put everything togheter.